DLP Specification

 This explains why traditional frameworks fall short.
 A compliance checklist with 50 items applied to an organization making thousands of daily decisions across hundreds of contexts does not fail because the checklist is wrong.
 It fails because its variety is structurally insufficient for the variety it must govern.
 A project management system that tracks work state but not authority, evidence, or constraint does not fail because it tracks the wrong dimension — it fails because it tracks too few dimensions.
 The nine irreducible primitives (§4) are the requisite variety claim: nine independent governance dimensions, each answering a question no other primitive addresses, validated through removal, merger, and sufficiency testing (§4.2).

-Beer (1972–1985) derived from neurophysiology and cybernetic principles that organizational viability requires five specific subsystems: operations (S1), coordination (S2), control (S3), intelligence (S4), and policy (S5) — plus an audit channel (S3*) and emergency signaling (algedonic channel).
+The Viable System Model (1972–1985), derived from neurophysiology and cybernetic principles, demonstrates that organizational viability requires five specific subsystems: operations (S1), coordination (S2), control (S3), intelligence (S4), and policy (S5) — plus an audit channel (S3*) and emergency signaling (algedonic channel).
 These are structural necessities whose absence produces specific, diagnosable pathologies.

 §3.2.4 Step 4: The Model Predicts State Transitions (LeCun 2022)